 The town´s main square is set around the Praca do Conselheiro Silva Torres, a 16th-century fountain that gives the plaza a medieval feel.
 The town square itself is a delightful mix of cafes, restaurants, and bars to enjoy a meal or drink and watch the world go by.

-Caminha is well known as a dynamic craft centre, specialising in leather products.
-There are many small souvenir shops located in the square and around the town to pick up a special gift to take home with you.
+Caminha is well known as a dynamic craft centre specialising in leather products.
+There are many small souvenir shops located in the square and around the town to pick up a special gift to take home.

 Igreja Matriz de Caminha & Igreja de Misericordia (Mercy Church)

 The Igreja Matriz is Caminha´s main church and retains the status of a national monument.
 The 14th-century building is part of the town´s fortifications and was built with the riches of the Age of Discovery, which meant that the small town of Caminha deserved the grandest church money could buy.

 The Igreja da Misericórdia (Mercy church) was built in the 16th-century and provided spiritual and physical assistance to parishioners and pilgrims en route to Santiago.
-This church has functioned as both hostel and hospital at various points.
+This church has functioned as both a hostel and hospital at various points.

 Photo Credit Journal Terra E Mar